Code-Institute-Submissions/stickandbindle/README.md

 *As the site owner, I want*

 - To ensure my website is on standard with the websites of competitors in the travel industry.
-- To instil curiousity and excitement in site users around the trips we provide.
+- To display vivid imagery in order to instil curiousity and excitement in site users around the trips we provide.
 - As a newly founded company to promote our brand throughout the site.
 - To ensure the website is responsive and maintains its visual appeal on desktops, laptops, tablets and mobile phones.